-Controlling the spread of HIV infection and AIDS requires the promotion of individual behaviors that eliminate or reduce the risk of acquiring and spreading the virus.
-Messages must be provided to the public that emphasize the ways by which individuals can fully protect themselves from acquiring the virus.
-These methods include abstinence from the illegal use of IV drugs and from sexual intercourse except in a mutually monogamous relationship with an uninfected partner.
-For those individuals who do not or cannot cease risky behavior, methods of reducing their risk of acquiring or spreading the virus must also be communicated.
-Such messages can be controversial.
-These principles are intended to provide guidance for the development and use of educational materials, and to require the establishment of Program Review Panels to consider the appropriateness of messages designed to communicate with various groups.
+Controlling the spread of HIV infection requires the promotion of behaviors that eliminate or reduce the risk of acquiring and transmitting HIV.
+Messages to the public should emphasize the ways by which individuals can effectively protect themselves from acquiring or transmitting HIV.
+These principles are intended to provide guidance for the development and use of educational materials for CDC grantees, and are implemented by the establishment of Program Review Panels to consider the appropriateness of messages designed to communicate with various groups.

 - a.
-Written materials (e.g., pamphlets, brochures, fliers), audiovisual materials (e.g., motion pictures and video tapes), and pictorials (e.g., posters and similar educational materials using photographs, slides, drawings, or paintings) should use terms, descriptors, or displays necessary for the intended audience to understand dangerous behaviors and explain less risky practices concerning HIV transmission. - b.
-Written materials, audiovisual materials, and pictorials should be reviewed by Program Review Panels consistent with the provisions of section 2500 (b), (c), and (d) of the Public Health Service Act, 42 U.S.C.
-300ee(b), (c), and (d), as follows:
+Written materials, audio visual materials, and pictorials, including social marketing and advertising materials, educational materials, social media communications (e.g., Facebook, twitter) and other electronic communications, such as internet/webpages should use terms, descriptors, or displays necessary for the intended audience to understand risk behaviors and explain less risky practices concerning HIV acquisition and transmission. - b.
+Written materials, audio visual materials, and pictorials, including social marketing and advertising materials, educational materials, social media communications and other electronic communications, such as internet/webpages should be reviewed by Program Review Panels to ensure the content is consistent with the provisions of Section 2500 (b- d) of the Public Health Service Act, 42 U.S.C.
+Section 300ee(b-d), as follows: